monoteba/photoshop-scripts/ExportLayersAsFiles/README.md

 Tested with Photoshop CC 2020.

-Download the [ExportLayersAsFiles.jsx](https://raw.githubusercontent.com/mortenblaa/photoshop-scripts/master/ExportLayersAsFiles/ExportLayersAsFiles.jsx) file and copy it to the Photoshop scripts folder.
+Download [ExportLayersAsFiles.jsx](https://raw.githubusercontent.com/mortenblaa/photoshop-scripts/master/ExportLayersAsFiles/ExportLayersAsFiles.jsx) and copy it to the Photoshop scripts folder.
 Alternatively you can open it in Photoshop using File > Scripts > Browse...

 ## Features